 - Children act out stories before they learn to read.
 Ask students to act out a folktale as you read it to the class.

-Conversational skills, oral language skills, listening and observation skills
+Conversational, oral language, listening and observation skills

 - Have the students retell the important events in the stories with correct sequence of events.